You are always learning if you self-publish.

 However, there is another reason for giving up.

-I gave up writing for four years once until I realised the real reason why I had made the decision.
+I gave up writing for four years once until I realized the real reason why I had made the decision.
 I had stopped wanting to learn.

 8. I checked my book sales every day.